AUTHOR & BOOK COACH

 Thanks so much for stopping by my little corner of the Internet.
 My name is Dallas, like the city in Texas (although, fun fact, I was not named after the city–I was named after my Gramps, whose middle name is Dallas.
 But I did visit Dallas one time and the local diner gave me a free breakfast when I showed them my driver’s license.)
 I’m an author, editor, book coach, and podcaster.
 My life’s work is not only to share my stories, but also to help others tell the stories that matter most to them and embrace their best lives.

-When I’m not writing or talking about writing, I spend my days chasing after my three-year-old daughter; soaking up time with my husband; hiking trails at a local park; tackling my always-overflowing TBR list; and baking pumpkin spice everything all year long.
+When I’m not writing or talking about writing, I spend my days dancing with my newborn and chasing after my four-year-old daughter; soaking up time with my husband; hiking trails at a local park; tackling my always-overflowing TBR list; and baking pumpkin spice everything all year long.

 Dallas Woodburn is an award-winning writer of fiction, nonfiction, and plays; an in-demand book coach; and host of the Thriving Authors Podcast.
 She has helped dozens of women around the world write and publish the books inside their hearts to grow their businesses, grow their impact, and grow their legacies.

 Dallas’s debut YA novel, The Best Week That Never Happened, was a #1 New Release on Amazon, a Featured Bestseller on Apple Books, and the Grand Prize Winner of the Dante Rossetti Book Award for Young Adult Fiction.
 She is also the author of the YA novel Thanks, Carissa, For Ruining My Life and the short story collections Woman, Running Late, in a Dress and How to Make Paper When the World is Ending.
 Her novel Before & After You & Me and nonfiction book 1,001 Ways to be Kind are both forthcoming in 2023.